 According to the U.N.D.P., although the literacy rate is reported at 96%, the functional ability to actually read and comprehend is quite low.
 Also, teacher qualifications remain "endemic".

 According to the United Nations, Grenada has the second highest emigration rate in the region.
 A two-minute conversation with any kid reveals the common desire, of every Grenadian child, to one day leave the island.

 The world is ever changing, and as it does statistics and numbers and rankings will rise and fall and come and go.
 But the people those numbers represented still remain affected by those experiences.

-Our ministry assists those in need in many ways.
-However, we've set up a special fund specifically to give hope and support to those women who (despite poverty, inopportune timing and other considerations) chose to raise their child instead of abortion.
+We've set up a special fund specifically to give hope and support to those women who (despite poverty, inopportune timing and other considerations) chose to raise their child instead of abortion.

 Please click to learn more, and pray whether God is leading you to support this much needed ministry.

 Help us support those in need in a special way.